-RSPCA inspectors have audited twenty three (23)-shooting operations to date and will continue to undertake random audits of the program.
-The RSPCA, has attended five (5) operations this year.
+RSPCA inspectors have audited twenty seven (27)-shooting operations to July 07 and will continue to undertake random audits of the program.
+The RSPCA, has attended four (4) operations this financial year.

 Objective 3. - Foster cooperative approaches for the management of deer on and adjacent to the reserves managed by the NPWS Sydney South Region.